thorlindberg/thesis/dissertation/6-1 relatedwork-formats.md

 {"break":true}

 Beyond the syntax differences, he also notes that YAML implements an extensible data type entitled `relational trees` by allowing declaration of an anchor data node which can be referenced and inserted elsewhere.
 He argues that this increases readability, compactness and clarity while reducing the risk of syntax errors {"citep":"eriksson2011comparison","page":"9"}.
+The format I propose also aims for relation type references, but without transforming actual information in a data structure.

 <br>